SRG12859/Vloging-Website-Template/README.md

 # Vloging Website Template

-This Is A Template That You Can use Any Where This Is A Copy-Right Free
+This Is A Responsive Template That You Can use Any Where This Is A Copy-Right Free

 ## Feel Free To Edit It